 \subsubsection{Attention-Based Global Model Aggregation}

-The global modeling stage in our methodology handled two tasks: (i) aggregating the local models and (ii) synchronizing the course models with the resulting parameter vector for subsequent local model training rounds.
-Instead of using the standard averaging-based aggregation method from FedAvg~\cite{McMahan2017CommunicationEfficientLO}, we employ a recently developed attention-based aggregation method, FedAtt~\cite{Ji2019LearningPN}.
-FedAtt introduces an attention mechanism for weighting local neural network models according to how far the parameters in each of their layers have deviated from the previous global model.
+The global modeling phase in our approach involves two tasks: (i) aggregating local models and (ii) synchronizing course models with the resulting parameter vector for subsequent rounds of local model training.
+Rather than relying on the conventional averaging-based aggregation FedAvg~\cite{McMahan2017CommunicationEfficientLO}, we utilize an attention-based aggregation, FedAtt~\cite{Ji2019LearningPN}.
+FedAtt incorporates an attention mechanism to assign weights to local models based on the extent to which the parameters in their individual layers have diverged from the previous global model.

-Formally, at each aggregation step, the global model receives two pieces of information: (i) all the local models $\Theta^{(k,E)}_{c}$ ($c=1, \cdots, C$), and (ii) the attention weight for each local model.
-The attention weight $\alpha^{(k)}_c$ for local course model $\Theta_c$ is computed across its set of layers $\mathcal{L}$ as follows::
+In each aggregation step, the global model is informed by two elements: (i) the entirety of local models $\Theta^{(k,E)}_{c}$ ($c=1, \cdots, C$), and (ii) the respective attention weight associated with each local model.
+The attention weight $\alpha^{(k)}_c$ for the local course model $\Theta_c$ is calculated across its layers $\mathcal{L}$ as follows: